 This report showcases cutting edge research funded by Kidney Health Australia across its history since first registered in 1968.

-As a major funder of kidney research outside National Health & Medical Research Council, we continue to underpin the evidence base that drives health policy and strategic development for the advancement of the public health agenda from a kidney perspective.
-Support of Australia’s kidney research agenda is crucial to:
+As a major funder of kidney research outside National Health & Medical Research Council, our research has underpinned the evidence base that drives health policy and strategic development for the advancement of the public health agenda from a kidney perspective.
+Australia’s kidney research agenda has been crucial to:

 - long term improvement of health outcomes for those with, or at risk of kidney disease.

 - development of State and Federal Government kidney related health policy.

 - building Australia’s evidence base to drive and underpin accessible and equitable service.

 Bootle Award Research 2003 to 2010

 Kidney Health Australia established the Bootle Award Medical Research Grant, using a $1 million dollar bequest from Estate of Miss Elizabeth Bootle dedicated to research in nephrology.
 Our Medical and Scientific Advisory Committee recommended the Bootle Bequest be used for developing and securing the academic career of Australian scientists or medical graduates in nephrology.
 Institutions matched funds awarded effectively doubling these funds.
 The wise management by Kidney Health Australia of this generous bequest injected over $5,000,000 into kidney research!
 Read more on Bootle research>

 The Australian Kidney Research Foundation will be co-ordinating delivery of our kidney research agenda in the future.
 A donation or bequest supporting our medical research program is a simple yet powerful way to support the early detection, prevention and treatment of kidney disease.

 If interested in making a bequest to Kidney Health Australia we would be delighted to speak with you